-- Expansion or establishment of in-person programming to connect people of color with nature, in accordance with relevant COVID-19 health and safety guidelines. - Other activities that facilitate connection to nature for BIPOC communities.
+- Expansion or establishment of in-person programming to connect people of color with nature. - Other activities that facilitate connection to nature for BIPOC communities.

 Some examples of possible, allowed activities include:

 - Leadership development training for staff or community members that supports their capacity to offer programming that facilitates BIPOC connection with nature. - Facilitation of an herbal medicine-making workshop for BIPOC communities in a park or natural area - Creation of recommendations or best practices for Metro to consider when connecting BIPOC communities with nature or more collaborative programming with Metro staff and/or Metro's parks and natural areas. - Acquisition of equipment to facilitate connecting communities with nature. - Hiring a graphic designer to create a nature education field guide or other materials to facilitate BIPOC communities' connection with nature.